 We recently hosted a Mobility + Auto Tech networking dinner with Tesla, General Motors, Cepton, Metamoto and other key market players in attendance alongside reporters covering the latest industry news.
-The Antenna dinner continued important conversations that took place during the Autonomous Vehicles Silicon Valley event.
+The Antenna Group dinner continued important conversations that took place during the Autonomous Vehicles Silicon Valley event.
 The changing automaker business model and the issue of intellectual property were key drivers — pun intended — of the dinner dialogue.

 A Changing Business Model

 Many automakers anticipate they will achieve Level 4 or Level 5 functionality by the year 2021.
 Yet the recent pedestrian death during a self-driving test on public roadways in Arizona highlights the many societal and policy uncertainties that must be addressed before AVs are widely adopted.